-Even if you are a gainfully employed executive you must get into the habit of using LinkedIn on a regular basis to build connections and master its offerings…because when the time comes to make your next big move, LinkedIn could help seal the deal.
+Even the gainfully employed should get into the habit of using LinkedIn on a regular basis to build connections and leverage offerings…because when the time comes to make that next big career move, LinkedIn could help seal the deal.

 So tell me savvy executive, are you using LinkedIn correctly?

 The following mistakes demonstrate a lack of proficiency, professionalism, planning, and poise.
 The good news is these mistakes are easily avoidable and readily fixed: